gvwilson/thirdbit/src/fiction/makers-return/index.md

 "Any suggestions?"

 She shook her head.
-The shuttle was shaking.
-She was pretty sure it wasn't supposed to do that.
+She was pretty sure the shuttle wasn't supposed to be shaking the way it was.
 "Just stay away from the swamp.
 Oh, and Heck—the bots there don't much like people."